gamedevserj/UI-System-Godot/README.md

 #### ⚠️ If you have interactable elements in your popup they should also implement IFocusableControl to disable them during transition

 ## Screen fade
 A simple script that controls fading, call FadeOut() with an optional action as a prarmeter that you want to happen when screen is completely black.

+## Transitions
+Transition control the way view is shown/hidden.
+The repo includes few transitions as example.
+Menu elements should implement ITweenableMenuElement to reset hover before starting transition if transition changes are modifying the same properties as hovering tween.

+## Hovering
+Menu elements have settings resources that allow to customize the way element is displayed when hovered over/focused.